gameblabla/CSE2/README.md

-# Cave Story Engine 2
+# THIS BRANCH HAS BEEN DISCONTINUED

+This was a branch that ported CSE2 to the Nintendo Wii.

+This port was split-off to its own branch because of the extensive modifications it required.
+The modifications were so extreme because early CSE2 was not very portable, with a very deep-rooted dependency on SDL2.

+Now that modern CSE2 is much more flexible when it comes to swapping out backend code, I think it would be nice to someday merge this into the portable branch.

+The original readme is below:

+# CSE2

-Cave Story Engine is a decompilation of Cave Story, ported from DirectX to SDL2.
+CSE2 is a decompilation of Cave Story, ported from DirectX to SDL2.

 ![Screenshot](screenshot.png)

 ## Disclaimer

-Cave Story Engine 2 is based off of the *original freeware release* by Studio Pixel, and is not based off of Nicalis' ports, and contains no extra features included in said ports (graphics, audio, and other changes)
+CSE2 is based off of the *original freeware release* by Studio Pixel, and is not based off of Nicalis' ports, and contains no extra features included in said ports (graphics, audio, and other changes)

 ## Dependencies